-See the Compliance Tab for related codes and standards, and criteria to meet national programs such as ENERGY STAR, DOE’s Zero Energy Ready Home program, and EPA’s Indoor airPLUS.
+See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Single-Family New Homes, and Indoor airPLUS.

 To meet ASHRAE 62.2 ventilation requirements, the HVAC designer may specify that an exhaust fan should be set for continuous operation.
 Fans that are overly noisy are more likely to be turned off by the home owner, circumventing the fan’s intended purpose of providing required whole-house ventilation.
 To encourage continual use, quiet fans should be specified and installed.
 Fan noise is measured in sones; the lower the sone, the quieter the fan.
 Exhaust or supply fans installed for continuous use should have a sone rating of 1.0 sones or less.
-For comparison, a quiet refrigerator operates at about 1.0 sones.
+For comparison, a quiet refrigerator operates at about 1.0 sone.

 Fans exempted from this requirement include HVAC air handlers, and remote-mounted fans.
 To be considered exempt, a remote-mounted fan must be mounted outside the habitable spaces, including bathrooms and hallways, and there must be at least 4 feet of ductwork between the fan and intake grill.

 For more on continuously operating exhaust fans and ASHRAE 62.2 requirements, see Continuously Operating Ventilation and Exhaust Fans.

 How to Select 1.0 Sone Supply and Exhaust Fans

 - When specifying and purchasing bathroom fans that will be exhaust or supply fans that will be used continuously, select quiet fans with a sone rating of 1.0 or less.
 The sone rating should be listed on the product label or in the manufacturer’s literature.